tiwatson/wandering-labs-availability-2/Readme.md

 - updating
 - deploy

+## worker

+Worker is a scheduled lambda function that filters the availability requests in the database and sends off SNS notifications for scrapers to be run.

+#### TODO
+- worker splits ids into multiple blocks of 10 ids and send each block to lambda (via sns)

 ***

 ### Helpful info

+##### Deploy

+Deploys lambda functions.
+./deploy.sh {component},{component}

+./deploy.sh api,scraper

 Amazons DynamoDBLocal app can be used for local development and testing.
 ```